-· Pay fees (check fee payment deadlines)
+Pay fees (check fee payment deadlines)

-You will be dropped from classes if payment is not received by the payment deadline.
+You will be dropped from classes if payment for the course or related course materials fees are not received by the payment deadline.
 Check your RCCD email account for non-payment drop notices.
 Please note that if you are applying for financial aid but it has not yet been awarded at the time of registration, you will be responsible for fees due until any financial award comes through.

-- Be sure to check WebAdvisor or your RCCD email to see if there have been changes to scheduled classes prior to the first class meeting. - Personal email addresses will not be used by RCCD.
-Your RCCD account is the ONLY approved method of formal communication from the District to the student. - If you waitlist a class and space becomes available, you will be automatically enrolled and an email will be sent to your RCCD email account.
+- Be sure to check WebAdvisor or your RCCD email to see if there have been changes to scheduled classes prior to the first class meeting. - · Personal email addresses will not be used by RCCD.

+Your RCCD account is the ONLY approved method of formal communication from the District to the student.

+• If you waitlist a class and space becomes available, you will be automatically enrolled and a notification email will be sent to your RCCD email account.
 If you do not intend to remain in the class, you must drop yourself by the drop and refund deadlines.